Bethe ansatz: Discussion

+A substantial generalization is the quantum inverse scattering method, or algebraic Bethe ansatz, which gives an ansatz for the underlying operator algebra that "has allowed a wide class of nonlinear evolution equations to be solved".

-The exact solutions of the so-called s-d model (by P.B.
-Wiegmann in 1980 and independently by N. Andrei, also in 1980) and the Anderson model (by P.B.
-Wiegmann in 1981, and by N. Kawakami and A. Okiji in 1981) are also both based on the Bethe ansatz.
-There exist multi-channel generalizations of these two models also amenable to exact solutions (by N. Andrei and C. Destri and by C.J.
-Bolech and N. Andrei).
+The exact solutions of the so-called s-d model (by P. B. Wiegmann in 1980 and independently by N. Andrei, also in 1980) and the Anderson model (by P. B. Wiegmann in 1981, and by N. Kawakami and A. Okiji in 1981) are also both based on the Bethe ansatz.
+There exist multi-channel generalizations of these two models also amenable to exact solutions (by N. Andrei and C. Destri and by C. J. Bolech and N. Andrei).
 Recently several models solvable by Bethe ansatz were realized experimentally in solid states and optical lattices.
 An important role in the theoretical description of these experiments was played by Jean-Sébastien Caux and Alexei Tsvelik.